alexfoxy/lax.js/README.md

 ]
 ```

-Or within the HTML like lax 1.0, e.g.
+Or inline like lax 1.0 like this:
 ```
 <div class="myblock" data-lax='{
   scrollY: {